Argentina Hiking: 12 Best Day Hikes for Every Fitness Level

 The trek also kicks off at Estación Central, and guess what?
 You're hopping on that Rainforest Ecological Train again.
 This hike isn't your typical half-hour stroll.
 The terrain's a bit more challenging, but if you're itching to trace the fauna's footsteps and really soak in the wilderness, you’ll love it for sure.
 The trail carves its way through the lush forests of the jungle, so you’ll certainly spot some of the endemic critters in the wilderness.
 We saw a bunch of monkeys (okay, maybe five), butterflies, lizards, and ants.
 The latter might sound a bit boring, but those ants were seriously massive!

 The Macuco Trail isn’t as popular as the other two trails, which is great, because that means way fewer people.
-And as a sweet bonus, at the end of the trail, you'll be treated to a view of Salto Arrechea—a waterfall with a natural pond.
+As a sweet bonus, at the end of the trail, you'll be treated to a view of Salto Arrechea—a waterfall with a natural pond.

 Map of Iguazu Falls’ Macuco Trail in Argentina